jjl3773/QuipBot/README.md

 The player will have 20 seconds to either:

 1. Type in their own response within the private message channel that the bot will record
-2. Use !random to get the bot to create a random prompt for them instead Once 20 seconds has passed, the prompts phase ends Phase 2: Responses
+2. Use `!qb random` to get the bot to create a random prompt for them instead Once 20 seconds has passed, the prompts phase ends Phase 2: Responses
 The player will remain in the private message channel